DISC and Emotional Intelligence (EQ)

 Can DISC help teach emotional intelligence?

-Behavior and emotions are often discussed in separate conversations and trainings.
+Behavior and emotions are often discussed in separate conversations.
 However, the relationship between these two aspects of who we are is actually much closer than we give credit.

-Before we dig deeper into this topic, let’s cover the differences between DISC and Emotional Intelligence assessments and how they both approach helping individuals improve their emotional intelligence.
+Before we explore this topic further, let’s discuss the differences between DISC and Emotional Intelligence assessments and how they both approach helping individuals improve their emotional intelligence.

 What is DISC?